Pennsylvania Teen Driving Accident Lawyers

 Getting a driver’s license is a rite of passage for any teenager.
 It gives the teen a taste of adulthood and reminds the parents that their child is growing up.
-However, some teens abuse this privilege, resulting in serious car accidents that could change their lives forever.
+However, teens are not immune from being involved in car accidents.
+In fact, they are at a higher risk of causing or being involved in an accident due to the simple fact that they do not have as much driving experience as other motorists.
+And some teens abuse their driving privileges, resulting in serious car accidents that can change their lives forever.

-If your teen is involved in a car accident, who can be held responsible for the injuries?
+If your teen is involved in a car accident, you probably have a lot of questions.
+Who can be held responsible for the injuries?
 And how does it affect the parents?
 What are your next steps?

-At Fellerman & Ciarimboli, we understand what you and your teen are going through.
+At Fellerman & Ciarimboli Law PC, we understand what you and your teen are going through.
 As parents, we know the concern and anxiety that comes with a teen driver.
-Our dedicated team of Philadelphia, Wilkes-Barre, and Scranton car accident lawyers will work non-stop to make sure those responsible are held accountable for the accident, and your teen will get the help he/she needs to continue with their lives.
+Our dedicated team of Philadelphia, Wilkes-Barre, and Scranton car accident lawyers can work non-stop to make sure those responsible are held accountable for the accident, and your teen will get the help he/she needs to continue with their lives.

 Teen Driving Accidents: What You Should Know